pramnora/ChatGPT/README.md

 ...and, immediately, straight away...the bot will simply do all of the coding for you;
 all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...; coding job all done/finished;
 furthermore, it does all of this code creation in around a second or so...
-depending on how complex the question is that you were try and to ask it.
+depending on how complex the question is that you were trying to ask it:
+- write me a web page
+- write me a web page program using: HTML/CSS/Javascript